Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

     qmake global_registration.pro
     vcvars64.bat
     nmake release
-You can find the executable from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration.exe".
+You can find the executable file from the location "(YOUR PATH)/vaa3d_tools/hackathon/mBrainAligner/global_registration/global_registration.exe".

 ### for Unix
 Before compiling, you also need to modify the **".pro"** file according to the path of the installed dependencies (Vaa3D,QT etc).